qemu/qemu/docs/interop/qemu-ga.rst

   Comma-separated list of RPCs to disable (no spaces, use ``help`` to list available RPCs).

+.. option:: -a, --allow-rpcs=LIST

+  Comma-separated list of RPCs to enable (no spaces, use ``help`` to list available RPCs).

 .. option:: -D, --dump-conf

   Dump the configuration in a format compatible with ``qemu-ga.conf``